thenorthalliance/AI-Workshop/README.md

 ## The Challenge

 1. First task will be to add some content to the studio.
-Copy paste a few fairytales from `fairytales/` folder.
+Copy a few fairytales from `fairytales/` folder.
+Click on "Fairytale" in the studio and compose documents by pasting the fairytales in "Story".
+Add title and slug and publish the documents.

 2. Second task will be to create a custom React component within the studio.
 The component should have a text field and a button to generate text from OpenAI api.
 Check out [https://platform.openai.com/docs/api-reference/introduction](https://platform.openai.com/docs/api-reference/introduction).